patricksalera/homework-3-password-generator/README.md

 # homework-3-password-generator
 Welcome to my random password generator.
-Password Generator

-Click the generate button to begin and select a password length Password Length
+Click the generate button to begin and select a password length

 Follow the prompts to select the kind of characters you want to use.
-Special Characters Number Characters Lowercase Characters Uppercase Characters

 Your result will display in the text box on screen.
-Password

 Click the copy button to copy your new password to the clipboard.